Ameeruddin1/Uber-Ride-Analytics/README.md

   Used to create a interactive dashboard analyzing Uber trip metrics.
 Key visuals were built using DAX, slicers, and formatting tools to track bookings, fare value, distance, and location trends.

 - **PDF Report (`Uber.Dashboard.pdf`)**
-  A static snapshot of the interactive Power BI dashboard, suitable for presentations or stakeholder reports.
+   The original dataset containing trip-level details such as ride type, payment method, fare amount, distance, pickup/drop-off points, and surge pricing.
+Used as the foundation for data modeling and visualization.A static snapshot of the interactive Power BI dashboard, suitable for presentations or stakeholder reports.

 - **README.md**
   Full project documentation, insights, and usage instructions.